 High schools (or other groups of H.S. grade students) organize teams of five students (four players and one alternate) and a coach to compete in the Penguin Bowl regional competition at either Youngstown State University (odd-numbered years) of the Pittsburgh Zoo and PPG Aquarium (even-numbered years) on a Saturday in February (or early March).
 The first-place winners from the Penguin Bowl and 24 other regional competitions will meet in April in a coastal city for the national championship.
 Round-trip transportation and room & board are paid by the NOSB!
 Field trips during the Finals are also provided to contestants.

 Every student participating will receive prizes for competing.
 The top four teams will win significant prizes.
 Registration is limited to 16 teams.
-You must on-line.
+You must register on-line.
 Registration will be on a first-come first-served basis.
 Only one team per school can have a confirmed slot prior to one month before the event.
 If there are any slots open after registration closes a school may have a second team compete, based on a waiting list.
 If you want to bring two teams register both teams on-line as soon as possible.
 You will also need to print and fill-out the Coach Form and the Student Form.
 Please contact Dr. Ray Beiersdorfer at (330) 941-1753 if you need more information.

 The first thing to do is form a team of five students and a coach.
 Most teams will represent their high school with a teacher as coach.
 However, home-school groups, 4-H clubs, scouting or other troops are invited to participate.
 Coaches are not restricted to teachers.
 Parents, other adults or college students are encouraged to volunteer as a coach.
 You must register on-line (completely) to secure a place.
 Changes can be made later.
-For more information, contact Dr. Ray Beiersdorfer at (330) 941-1753 or via e-mail at firstname.lastname@example.org.
+For more information, contact Dr. Ray Beiersdorfer at (330) 941-1753 or via e-mail at email@example.com.
 If you do not have all five students determined, you can make up a name when you register and change it later.
 (NOTE: This doesn't apply if you want to also submit a B-Team application.)
-For more information, contact Dr. Ray Beiersdorfer at (330) 941-1753 or via e-mail at email@example.com.
-(NOTE: Dr. Ray will be in China from mid-December to mid-January.)
+For more information, contact Dr. Ray Beiersdorfer at (330) 941-1753 or via e-mail at firstname.lastname@example.org.
 Each registered team will receive passwords to a website (blackboard.ysu.edu )with practice questions and other information that is restricted to Penguin Bowl participants.
 Registered teams may also be able to participate in lectures and practice competitions in the months leading up to the Penguin Bowl.

 Dr. Ray Beiersdorfer